ZeinabJahanbakhsh/job-board/README.md

 # How to use:
 - Clone the repository with git clone
-- Copy .env.example file to .env and edit database credentials there
+- Copy .env.example file to .env and edit database credentials there and make your database.
 - Run
     ```
   composer install